 When a logo is used for a number of years, the brand awareness that is amassed can prove a valuable tool in the marketing arsenal of large corporations.
 With that in mind, logo re-designs often implement subtle changes to refresh the look whilst considering customer recognition.

-This blog post features 10 successful logo redesigns, as shown on the Brand New website, and highlights specific rationale I agree with.
+This post features 10 successful logo redesigns courtesy of the Brand New website, and highlights specific rationale I agree with.

 1. Toys R Us

 “The star has been stuffed into the engorged R in order to make a tight and simple(r) wordmark which is less patriotic, more bulbous and more fun.”